See what the CHCI Congressional Internship Program can offer you!

 - Superior analytical skills, outstanding oral and written communication skills

-- All individuals are welcome to apply.
-However, preference will be given to individuals with financial need.
+Note: All individuals are welcome to apply.
+However, it should be noted that preference will be given to individuals with financial need.